withastro/roadmap/proposals/0046-astro-env.md

 ## Public variables

 Public variables are checked at some point between `astro:config:setup` and `astro:server:setup`.
 Since we don't/won't support many data structures, custom validators are used for the validation.
 They will also be used for secret variables at runtime.

-Some names must be reserved, like `SSR` to avoid conflicts with `import.meta.env.SSR`.

 If the variable is marked as client only, it will be available through the `astro:env/client` virtual module.
 If it's marked as server only, it will be available through `astro:env/server` instead (importing this module client side will trigger an `AstroError`).